-7 WHO, The Palestinian National Institute Of Public Health, Performance of Mammography Screening in the National Breast Cancer Screening Program: A Retrospective Cohort Study, March 2014, pp.5-10.
+8 WHO, The Palestinian National Institute Of Public Health, Performance of Mammography Screening in the National Breast Cancer Screening Program: A Retrospective Cohort Study, March 2014, pp.5-10.

-8 State of Palestine, Ministry Of Health, Primary Health Care Annual Report, 2016, p.39.
+9 State of Palestine, Ministry Of Health, Primary Health Care Annual Report, 2016, p.39.

-Table 4: Mammography machines and cost of service, distributed by sector
+Table 4: Number of mammography machines and cost of service for patients, distributed by sector